ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 2. Deploy the web app in Azure

-      - Follow the step as mentioned in [App Service creation](#step-4-create-a-new-web-app-resource)
+      - Follow the steps in [Step 4: Create a new web app resource in Azure](#step-4-create-a-new-web-app-resource-in-azure).

       - Note your App Service URL required for Facebook App creation and Connector setup in SCC